Jhonierk/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 **Task 7** = Add execution permission to the owner, the group owner and the other users

 **Task 8** = Set permissions for the hello file so that the owner and group don't have any permissions and other users have all permissions.

+**Task 9** = Sets permissions so owner has all permissions, group has read and execute permissions and others have write and execute permissions.